dsl2l2017/dsl2l2017.github.io/assignments.md

 **Deadline**: October 10th.

 The goal of this assignment is to gather, clean and present a dataset.
 Students can choose any of the above or propose a new project.
 Note that these projects are not carved in stone but are rather meant as a starting point.
-Students are encouraged to propose new or derivative projects (but let me know so I can ).
+Students are encouraged to propose new or derivative projects (but let me know before).

 * **Criptocurrency price analysis**.
 Obtain historical data through [coinmarketcap API](https://coinmarketcap.com/api/) or [blockchain.info API](https://blockchain.info/api) or web scraping and analyze the resulting dataset.
 Potential tasks:
   - Identify daily, weekly and yearly trends.